 Default: 0.0 0.0 0.0 0.0 0.0

 Dry deposition calculations are performed in the lowest model layer based upon the relation that the deposition flux equals the velocity times the ground-level air concentration.
 This calculation is available for gases and particles.
 The dry deposition velocity can be set directly for each pollutant by entering a non-zero value in the first field.
 In the special case where the dry deposition velocity is set to a value less than zero, the absolute value will be used to compute gravitational settling but with no mass removal.
 The dry deposition velocity can also be calculated by the model using the resistance method which requires setting the remaining four parameters (molecular weight, surface reactivity, diffusivity, and the effective Henry's constant).
 See the table below for more information.
 For particles (particle diameter, density, and shape are all nonzero), molecular weight is used as a flag to turn on and off the resistance deposition scheme for particles.
 Setting the molecular weight to 1.0 will turn on the resistance deposition scheme and setting the molecular weight to 0.0 will turn it off resulting in just gravitational settling playing a role in dry deposition.

 Note that the normal deposition mode is for particles to lose mass to deposition when those particles are within the deposition layer.
 Thus deposition will not decrease the number of computational particles in the model, but only decrease the amount of mass carried on the particles.
 An option to deposit the entire particle's mass at the surface (the particle is removed) when subjected to deposition is available.
-See Deposition nd Decay for further information.
+See Deposition and Decay for further information.

 29(3)- Wet Removal: Actual Henry's constant, In-cloud (GT 1 =L/L; LT 1 =1/s), Below-cloud (1/s)